SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced ClassContrast, a novel method that integrates domain and spatial information from graphs.
-Our results show that ClassContrast effectively addresses the predictive limitations of using either spatial or domain information alone, yielding significant improvements when both feature sets are informative.
-Our computationally efficient model has outperformed or achieved highly competitive results compared to state-of-the-art GNNs across multiple graph tasks, including small/large and homophilic/heterophilic settings.
-For future work, we plan to extend the ClassContrast approach to effectively integrate with GNNs and to apply it to temporal graphs, incorporating both temporal information and node characteristics.
+In this work, we introduced SCNode, a novel method that integrates spatial and contextual information from graphs.
+Our results show that SCNode overcomes the predictive limitations of relying solely on either spatial or contextual features, achieving significant performance gains when both are informative.
+The model is computationally efficient and consistently outperforms or matches SOTA GNNs across diverse graph tasks, including small and large graphs as well as homophilic and heterophilic settings.
+Furthermore, the plug-and-play design of SCNode vectors highlights their flexibility, providing a powerful enhancement to existing GNN architectures.
+In future work, we plan to refine SCNode for deeper integration with GNNs and expand its application to temporal graphs by incorporating temporal dynamics alongside node attributes.